 In well-run hydroponic systems, tip burn and BER are rarely caused by a calcium deficiency in the root zone; these calcium transport problems are more commonly found in warmer growing conditions and are usually associated with high humidity.

 These conditions can be improved by lowering humidity and increasing airflow over the plants to boost the rate of transpiration and, therefore, the flow of calcium out to developing fruits and leaf tips.
 Calcium transport disorders like these also have a genetic element, and many modern cultivars of lettuce and tomatoes have had some degree of BER or tip-burn resistance bred into them.

 Another less well-known physiological disorder related to humidity levels is glassiness, most commonly seen in lettuce, young seedlings and other succulent crops.
 Glassiness creates patches with a water-soaked, almost translucent appearance on the leaves of plants—and it’s often seen first thing in the morning and it might disappear later on as the plants warm up.

 This disorder is related to both high humidity and root pressure, which is greatest at night.
 Roots can take up excess moisture under the cooler conditions at night and, using root pressure, pump this up to the foliage where it can’t be lost from the leaves thanks to the low rate of transpiration that occurs when temperatures are cool and humidity is high.

-This condition is usually reversible (with no lasting damage) once good ventilation and air flow are introduced and humidity is lowered.
-However, if glassiness persists and becomes severe, leaf cells can eventually die and create dead patches of foliage that could then be infected with disease.
+This condition is usually reversible (with no lasting damage) once good ventilation and airflow are introduced and humidity is lowered.
+However, if glassiness persists and becomes severe, leaf cells can eventually die and create dead patches of foliage that could then be infected with diseases.

 Light, temperature and carbon dioxide (CO2) issues specific to indoor gardens